I did not publish this book to argue about guns

 Gun violence is undeniably epidemic in America

-For me, an unending river of tragic headlines sums up the issue of handguns in America.
+For me, the unending river of tragic headlines sums up the issue of handguns in America.
+Here is a sample:

 Mistaking her for an intruder, Florida woman shot and killed her 27-year-old daughter